Tax Research and Jurisprudence – ACCT 612

 The student will complete 2 essays in this course.
 Each essay will be 2–3 pages.
 The Essay: Tax Practices and Ethics, Communicating Research Results Assignment must cite at least 7 scholarly research sources, and the Essay: International Finance and Tax Planning Strategy Assignment Instructions must cite at least 6 scholarly research sources.

-The student will complete 4 Tax Research Memos in this course.
+The student will complete 4 Tax Research Memo Assignments in this course.
 As these are memos, and not formal writing assignments, current APA format is not required.

 The student will complete 2 Tax Research Problem Assignments in this course.
 These are not formal writing assignments, so current APA formatting is not required.